-- 2.33.
-Existing use value is defined as the value of the site12 in its existing use, assuming that it remains in such use.
-It does not include any hope value13 to reflect development on the site for alternative uses.
-Existing use values can vary significantly depending on the demand for the type of building relative to other areas.
-For instance, open greenfield land or other forms of previously undeveloped land or unused land have low existing use value. - 2.34.
-It is important that any reference to existing use value is fully justified with comparable evidence specific to the current use.
-It must exclude any 'hope value' associated with proposed development on the site or potential alternative uses. - 2.35.
+- 2.35.
 Development, particularly residential, generates significantly higher land values and landowner expectations.
 For instance, benchmark land values for greenfield sites are typically ten or more times agricultural value.
 It is a common approach to utilise an Alternative Use Value, or an Existing Use Value plus a premium to determine the benchmark land value and assess whether the residual land value provides a competitive return for the landowner. - 2.36.
-The Alternative Use Value or an Existing Use Value plus a premium approach should form the primary basis for determining the benchmark land value in most circumstances.
-This method best reflects the need to ensure that development is sustainable (by taking into account site specific circumstances and complying with policy requirements) and should reflect the value of the landowners' existing interest prior to grant of consent and the need to provide a relevant incentive for the landowner to release the land for development. - 2.37.
-Any Alternative Use Value, or Existing Use Value plus a premium should also be justified14 reflecting the individual circumstances of the site and the landowner.
-For example, a previously developed site in a poor state of repair could generate costs or not meet the requirements of the market and this is likely to be reflected in a limited or a nil premium.
-Conversely, a well located site than can meet the needs of the market or the operational needs of a profitable business which may require relocation, may require the adoption of a higher premium. - 2.38.
-An Alternative Use Value approach to the benchmark land value will only be accepted where the alternative use would comply with the Development Plan15.
+The Alternative Use Value or an Existing Use Value plus a premium approach may be informative in establishing the benchmark land value.
+This method reflects the need to ensure that development is sustainable (by taking into account site specific circumstances and complying with policy requirements) and should reflect the value of the landowners' existing interest prior to grant of consent and the need to provide a relevant incentive for the landowner to release the land for development. - 2.37.
+Any Alternative Use Value, or Existing Use Value plus a premium should be limited to those uses which have an existing implementable permission for that use. - 2.38.
+An Alternative Use Value approach to the benchmark land value will only be accepted where the alternative use would comply with the Development Plan9.
+Sufficient information should be submitted to allow the principle of the alternative use to be assessed on a without prejudice basis to any future application that might be submitted. - 2.39.
+In all cases, land or site value should reflect the site characteristics, planning policies including affordable housing, planning obligations and the Community Infrastructure Levy (CIL) (when this is adopted by the District Council).
+Such an approach significantly reduces inflated land values arising from the grant of planning permission, based on assumptions which do not adequately reflect planning policy and would likely make these unviable.